 The field turned out to be a plantation of potatoes, and after speaking with some startled workers who had come running to see us it was determined that Jatobá was around 20 km further in another direction, just a few more minutes away.

-They helped push and turn the small aeroplane so it was pointing the right way and made sure the wheels were free.
-Takeoff was successful, and we soon landed at our destination.
+They helped make sure the small aeroplane was pointing the right way for takeoff and made sure the wheels were free.
+We lifted off successfully, and soon landed at our destination.

 This experience made it clear to me that the sort of aeroplanes I would like to fly if I became a pilot would be ones that can land in the wilderness, like the BN-2 Islander.

-Maybe one day I will, and in the meantime I have high-fidelity flight simulators like X-Plane (TorqueSim BN-2 Islander just released), MFSX, DCS, IL-2 Sturmovik and others like Dead Stick to anticipate, as well as different-fidelity sims like the mad floating-away-from-explosions-and-inclement-weather Just Cause 4.
+Maybe one day I will, and in the meantime I have high-fidelity flight simulators like Microsoft Flight Simulator, X-Plane, DCS, IL-2 Sturmovik and others like Dead Stick to anticipate, as well as different-fidelity sims like the mad floating-away-from-explosions-and-inclement-weather Just Cause 4.